WenchaoHanSRI/U_net/README.md

 NOTE: for validation, the notebook only includes 2 image samples.
 The user may upload more samples in the directory where the samples save in the Colab to run the experiments.

 ## Data
-The retinal fundas dataset can be downloaded:
+The retinal fundus dataset can be downloaded:
 (https://figshare.com/ndownloader/files/34969398)
 The dataset includes 800 2048x2048 images in total: 600 training dataset and 200 testing dataset.